-Telecommunications License has the meaning given to it in the Law.
+Term means the term of the Agreement as defined in clause 2.7 of the Main Body of the reference Offer.

+Total Service Credit Cap or “Maximum Penalty” means the maximum Service Penalty or Service Credit amount that can be provided for any single breach of the applicable Service Level as stipulated in Schedule 7 (Service Levels).

 Tower means the towers, poles, masts or similar structures and facilities used in the supply of a telecommunications service by means of radiocommunications or any other means and owned, maintained or operated by the Access Provider or the Access Seeker as appropriate.

 TR69 means means the TR69 protocol understood as CPE WAN Management Protocol, issued by the Broadband Forum in force from time to time, and/or its equivalent successor.

-Transfer Request means a Service Request for transferring an existing Service from one Licensed Operator to another Licensed Operator.

 Underground Plant means: